20 Jun How to get around a “Bad Manager”

 Sadly, this anecdote was originally aimed at leaders in order for them to be introspective when someone resigns.
 It has gained momentum from thousands of passive-aggressive shares on social media.
 It is dropping a shameless hint at your manager if he/she is connected with you.

 Has it worked?
-No it hasn’t.
-What it has done is give everyone a convenient scapegoat.
+No, it hasn’t.
+What it has done is to give everyone a convenient scapegoat.

-- I am miserable at work because of my BAD MANAGER
+- I am miserable at work because of my BAD BOSS

-- My BAD MANAGER didn’t give me a promotion
+- My BAD BOSS didn’t give me a promotion

-- I am late for work every day because of my BAD MANAGER
+- I am late for work every day because of my BAD BOSS

 There is a way around it.
 Before you read on you need to understand that it is not an easy path.
 The way to get around working under a bad manager will open up a new way of thinking about everything.